Florida Parental Rights in Education Act: Etymology

 The act is officially titled the Parental Rights in Education Act and is described as "An act relating to parental rights in education" in the act itself.

-It is more commonly known as Don't Say Gay, as it has been described in headlines by the prominent news agency, the Associated Press; prominent domestic newspapers such as The New York Times, The Washington Post, and the Los Angeles Times; prominent domestic news media including ABC, CNN, and Fox News affiliates; and prominent news media in other Anglosphere countries including ABC (Australia), BBC, and CBC.
+It is more commonly known as Don't Say Gay, as it has been described in headlines by the prominent news agency, the Associated Press; prominent domestic newspapers such as The New York Times, The Washington Post, and the Los Angeles Times; prominent domestic news media including ABC, CNN, and Fox News affiliates; and prominent news media in other Anglosphere countries including ABC (Australia), the BBC, and CBC.

 It is also known as Don't Say Gay or Trans, as it has been described in statements by the main nationwide organization for LGBT rights in the United States, the Human Rights Campaign; the main statewide organization for LGBT rights in Florida, Equality Florida; and the United Nations official for LGBT rights at the United Nations, the United Nations Independent Expert on Protection against violence and discrimination based on sexual orientation and gender identity.

 Provisions

-The Parental Rights in Education Act does not contain the term gay, though the terms sexual orientation and gender identity are both referred to twice within the legislation.
+The Parental Rights in Education Act does not contain the term "gay", although the terms "sexual orientation" and "gender identity" are both referred to twice within the legislation.
 The legislative provisions on prohibiting education on sexual orientation or gender identity restrict classroom discussion or classroom instruction instigated by third parties and school personnel, such as teachers and principals.
 Classroom discussion or classroom instruction on sexual orientation or gender identity is prohibited from kindergarten to third grade, and can be restricted from 4th to 12th grade to what the state deems to be either "age appropriate" or "developmentally appropriate".
 The bill additionally requires schools to disclose to parents whether a child has received mental health services through the school.
 The legislation phrases the provision as parents not being able to be "blocked" by the school from accessing related documents.
 The legislation enables parents to file legal challenges against school teachings they have personal objections to.
 Moreover, all lawsuits filed against schools by parents under the act must be paid for by the sued school or district.